3mcd/byda/README.md

 the page arranged by data-attribute (stores) that can then be compared against other flashes to generate lists of changes to perform.
-Byda's core functions will be exposed as a basic content-swapping/templating library, but the APIs of `Flash` and `Store` are also exposed to provide more options to authors.
+Byda's core functions will be exposed as a basic content-swapping/templating library, but the APIs of `Flash` and `Store` are also exposed to provide more flexibility to authors.

+######Notes

+* A flash is just a wrapper for the stores at the moment the flash is generated.

+* A flash exposes methods that let you do bulk actions on the stores it contains.

+* Stores have a value and a list.
+This value is set across elements within the store.
+Calling `store.set(value)` will set the innerHTML (or value for inputs) of all of the elements in the list to the specified string.

 ##Basic Example